Dr Alayna Cole is a writer and academic, and is based in Queensland, Australia.

 Primary job title: Writer and academic

 Secondary job titles: Narrative designer, developer, editor, tutor, journalist, critic, teacher, lecturer, and researcher

 Key projects: Founder and managing director of 'Queerly Represent Me'

 Education: Doctorate of Creative Arts (Creative Writing), Bachelor of Arts (English / SoSE), Bachelor of Education (Secondary)

-Alayna Cole is the founding director of Queerly Represent Me, a resource hub and research organisation championing queer representation in games.
+Alayna Cole is the managing director and founder of Queerly Represent Me, a not-for-profit championing queer representation in games.
 Alayna works as a sessional lecturer in the Serious Games department at the University of the Sunshine Coast, and is an award-winning games journalist and game developer.
 She was featured on the 2016 and 2017 MCV Pacific 30 under 30, and the 2017 MCV Pacific Women in Games lists.

 Dr Alayna Cole is a sessional course coordinator and lecturer in Serious Games at the University of the Sunshine Coast.
 She holds a doctorate in Creative Arts (Creative Writing) and has broad research interests, but is primarily focused on creating and analysing narratives that improve diverse representation, particularly of gender and sexuality.
 She is currently researching the representation of queer identities in games from the mid-1980s to present.